Su Nü Jing: Content

 The whole book can be divided into two parts.
 One part talks about the methods of sexual intercourse.
-There are 24 tricks in "Seven Losses", "Eight Benefits" and "Nine Methods"; the other parts are about flirting skills, Five Signs, Five Desires, and Ten Movements.
+There are 24 tricks in "Seven Losses", "Eight Benefits" and "Nine Methods"; the other parts are about recommended practices of intimacy and observations of sexual arousal, including the Five Signs, the Five Desires, Ten Movements and Nine Methods.
 The explanations for both men and women are very straightforward.